rebelcl0ud/bl0g/posts/2025-07-28-[97]-remix-another-form.md

 I moved out that piece of the form, ingredient/amount part, into its own component and used React state to give me that preview of what I wanted.
 Each time I added some ingredient/amount I'd get a little preview of what I added with the ability to remove it.
 There's a hidden input so when the form is submitted ingredient(s)/amount(s) go off with the rest of their little friends _weeeee_ through some checks and stuff until finally `createRecipe`.

 There's still some things to add/tweak/etc, but still, yay for progress.
 I'll be adding tests and circling back to the test I stepped away from because (I think) while working on this I inadvertently shed some light on the issue.
 Girl, I love when that happens.
 I fight with myself about taking a breather, but more often than not lol the step back is the beginning to the answer unfolding.
 I'll be testing out my theory later... (future me) TODO: report back

+## Did I fix that test file I walked away from for a bit?

+Didn't circle back to that other test right away, but I finally got some real feedback from that login test file.
+Initially, I was receiving a Response type output-- turns out breaking out the form portion into its own component was the way to go.
+I still have to go back and flesh out that test file, but now I'm finally getting legit pass/fail outputs 🙌